tarunvashisht/git_assignment/README.md

 GitHub is a web-based hosting platform for Git repositories.
 Git is a distributed version control system (DVCS) designed for tracking changes in source code during software development.
     > f.
 What does `git diff` do?
+git diff: Shows the changes between the current state of files in your working directory and the staging area (index).
+This command is useful for reviewing changes before staging them for a commit.
     > g.
-What is the `main` branch?
+What is the `main` branch? it represents the main line of development and serves as the default branch where most development work occurs.
     > h.
-Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch?
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch? we should not directly push it to main branch. in industry practise we should create a feature branch and then create a pull request to merge changes